-Portions of the onshore export and interconnection cable routes and the POI are located in the Town of Hempstead, in Nassau County, New York.
-The onshore substation and the north side of the Reynolds Channel HDD are also located in the Town of Hempstead, within the incorporated Village of Island Park (discussed below).
-The Applicant also assessed noise associated with a cable landfall alternative in the Town of Hempstead (Alternative C see Exhibit 3: Alternatives and Appendix L, In-Air Acoustic Assessment)
+Portions of the NY Project are located in the Town of Hempstead, in Nassau County, New York.
+Portions of the onshore export cable route (the north side of the Reynolds Channel HDD), portions of the interconnection cable route, the onshore substation, the Hampton Road substation and loop-in / loop-out lines are located in the Town of Hempstead.
+The north side of the Reynolds Channel HDD, onshore substation, and the majority of the interconnection cable route are located within the incorporated Village of Island Park (discussed below) in the Town of Hempstead, while the northern end of the interconnection cable route, Hampton Road substation and loop-in / loop-out lines are in Oceanside.
+The Applicant also assessed noise associated with a cable landfall alternative in Lido Beach in the Town of Hempstead (Alternative C see Exhibit 3: Alternatives and Appendix L, In-Air Acoustic Assessment)